Engee documentation

 Details

-Azimuth difference signal as a complex column vector by 1, where is the number of frames in the signal.
+Azimuth difference signal in the form of a complex column vector on 1, where — the number of frames in the signal.

 Data types